 Around the same time when Google Drive was getting an overhauled integration with Google Chrome, Microsoft added the capability in the “wave 4” of their update to add Office Online to their cloud storage.
 This allows users to use the renowned Microsoft Office apps like Word, Excel, PowerPoint, and OneNote.
 The functionalities are virtually identical to those that were initially offered on their desktop version.

-The online Office offers the option to juggle between the desktop and online version if you are feeling bored and monotonous using only the online version.
-The Microsoft office package needs to be installed for switching between the two platforms.
+The online Office offers the option to juggle between the desktop and online versions if you are feeling bored and monotonous using only the online version.
+The Microsoft Office package needs to be installed for switching between the two platforms.